Eventador/eventador.github.io/_documentation/getting_started_guide.md

 # Monitoring a Deployment

-You can monitor your Deployment via the Eventador [Console](http://console.eventador.io/).
+You can monitor your Kafka Deployment via the Eventador [Console](http://console.eventador.io/).
 This will display a dashboard of statistics from the Kafka nodes within your deployment.

 # Software Versions
 - Kafka v0.10.1
-- PipelineDB 0.9.5/PostgreSQL 9.5
+- PipelineDB 0.9.6/PostgreSQL 9.5